Victoriajuszkiewicz/FOODY-app-Spoonacular-API-/README.md

-## Recipe app
+## FOODY app (Spoonacular API)

-Collaborative project.
+Made by foodies for foodies.

-Our food app helps users search in varienty varitey of recipes by ingreadients they already have in the fridge.
+Foody app is a collaborative project.

-It's created for every food lover but especially for those who got ingreadients at home but don't know what to make from them.
+Our app helps avoid food waste & save time by making the most of what you have at home.
+It's a recipe app that helps users search for recipes based on the ingredients they already have in their fridge.

 ### Run the project